-Cookie Law as passed in 2009 got a new enforcement life after GDPR.
+Cookie Consent Solution: Cookie Law as passed in 2009 got a new enforcement life after GDPR.
 Court of Justice of European Union in the Planet49 case ruled that storing cookies required active consent (GDPR standard).
-Following the judgement Data Protection of Authorities of Ireland, Germany, Spain and others have started enforcement actions against website who do not have a GDPR compliant cookie consent banner on their website.
+Following the judgment Data Protection of Authorities of Ireland, Germany, Spain, and others have started enforcement actions against websites that do not have a GDPR compliant cookie consent banner on their website.

 5 steps to create a GDPR compliant cookie consent solution for your website

 - Set the cookies only when the user has given consent for cookies

 - Give users an option to Accept and Reject cookies

 - Create a second layer where users can give consent to each purpose of cookies separately

 On implementing the above steps, your website should have the following flow for cookie consent:

 - What's the cookie consent

 - Cookie Consent Banner Design